Porn - Are You a Consumer?

 Breaking the Habit

-• Are there certain social media accounts that always end with you watching pornography?
-Avoid them.
+Are there certain social media accounts that always end with you watching pornography?
+Block them.

-• Don’t keep your smartphone next to your bed.
-If you need it for an alarm clock, get an actual alarm clock or switch your phone onto airplane mode.
+Don’t keep your smartphone next to your bed.
+If you need it for an alarm clock, get an actual alarm clock or switch your phone to airplane mode.

 Have You Ever Been Asked To Send Nudes Before?
 Have You Ever Asked Someone Else To Send Nudes?
 Why Does It Matter?